danny9447537/Ken_Danny_DMS/README.md

 This class is used for unit testing.
 There are multiple methods to test the CRUD functinality of the AircraftRepository class within the test class.

+**JAR File**

+To use the .jar file, you can find it under src/resources/Aircraft Database Management System.jar.

+Read the following PDF labeled Windows 11 and Mac Instructions for JAR file.

+**JavaDocs**

+You can find the Java Docs folder under src/resources/JavaDocs for all documentation for the project.

 **Contact**

 For any questions or inquiries, please contact Danny Ken at dken@mail.valenciacollege.edu